cogini/mix_deploy/README.md

 The list of templates to generate is in the `templates` config var.
 You can modify this list to remove scripts, and they won't be generated.
-You could also add your own scripts and they will be run as templates with the config vars defined.
+You can also add your own scripts and they will be run as templates with the config vars defined.

 ```elixir